jtsai972/Bamazon/README.md

 You will have to create your own MySQL Database and .env file in order to run this program.

+Command to run this program is `node run` in the root directory of this program.
+(The one with the run.js file)

 You can find some example images in the [images folder](https://github.com/jtsai972/Bamazon/tree/master/assets/images) `assets > images` or check out some quick thumbnails in [Screenshot Thumbnails](#screenshot-thumbnails)

 [Back to Table of Contents](#table-of-contents)